reaktor/purescript-workshop/README.md

 The goal of this workshop is to get attendees started with practical web app development using PureScript.
 The focus is on application of PureScript concepts over theoretical understanding.

 ## Pre-requisites
 No prior PureScript knowledge is required.
-Some familiarity with JavaScript (or at least JavaScript tooling) or functional programming is helpful.
+Familiarity with JavaScript, JavaScript tooling, and functional programming is helpful.

 ## Outline